 Ghee or Cooking Oil - 2 tbsp

 Divide into equal balls.
 Proceed with rolling out the rotis.
-On the rolling board, flatten the ball and roll it out into a size of abt 6-7 inches, it got to be little thick.
+On the rolling board, flatten the ball and roll it out into a size of about 6-7 inches, it got to be a little thick.

-Heat a thick bottomed Tava, Griddle or a Fry Pan.
+Heat a thick-bottomed Tava, Griddle, or Fry Pan.
 I used a tawa.
 When the tawa is hot, Wet one side of the roti and put it on the Pan.
 Then wet the upper side of the roti as well with water, just sprinkle some water drops by hand or use a basting brush dipped in water.

 Once the Roti is done on one side, it will fall off.
-If its cooked all over, you can remove, else cook in the regular position evenly.
+If it's cooked all over, you can remove it, else cook in the regular position evenly.